bmorris3/gadfly/docs/gadfly/synth.rst

 ------------------------------------

-Let's generate synthetic observations of a star that we examined in the previous tutorial in :ref:`validation`, the horizontal branch star KIC 9333184.
+Let's generate synthetic observations of a star that we examined in the previous tutorial in :doc:`validation`, the horizontal branch star KIC 9333184.
 First we import the packages we will need.

 .. code-block:: python